junxit/us-congress-bills-114/metadata.md

 - Sen. Rubio, Marco [R-FL] (R000595)
 - Sen. Kaine, Tim [D-VA] (K000384)

+## Committees (1)

+- Senate — Foreign Relations Committee

 ## Actions

 - 2015-09-15 — Introduced in Senate
 - 2015-09-15 — Referred to the Committee on Foreign Relations. (text of measure as introduced: CR S6656-6657)
+- 2015-09-17 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2015-09-17 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2015-09-17 — Senate Committee on Foreign Relations discharged by Unanimous Consent. (consideration: CR S6818)
+- 2015-09-17 — Senate Committee on Foreign Relations discharged by Unanimous Consent.(consideration: CR S6818)